Cupertino High School evacuated after threatening phone call

 RELATED: Diablo Valley College to reopen following graffiti threat

 According to a note on the school's website, students are asked to check in with parents to give their location and assure they're safe.
-Officials also add that classes, activities, games, and meetings are cancelled for the remainder of the day.
+Officials also add that classes, activities, games, and meetings are cancelled for the remainder of the day and will resume Wednesday.

 No further details were immediately available.